 - Wi-Fi (802.11 b/g/n) or wired Ethernet connection

 Trane ComfortLink™ II XL850 Thermostat

-Trane ComfortLink™ II XL850 Communicating Control with built-in bridge for Z-Wave devices combines communicating system technology and a home automation hub to remotely control your home, comfort, and energy use.
-It’s easily accessible from a smartphone, tablet or computer, which makes adjusting the temperature for your family’s comfort a breeze.
+Trane ComfortLink™ II XL850 Communicating Control with a built-in bridge for Z-Wave devices combines communicating system technology and a home automation hub to remotely control your home, comfort, and energy use.
+It’s easily accessible from a smartphone, tablet, or computer, which makes adjusting the temperature for your family’s comfort a breeze.

 The ComfortLink™ II XL850 combined with Trane’s TruComfort Variable Speed System works with a network of controls and sensors to optimize the temperature and humidity by adjusting compressor and fan speeds in real-time to give you the most comfortable air conditions as efficiently as possible.
 You can connect and control your thermostat from a smartphone, tablet, and computer.
 With the XL850's built-in bridge for Z-Wave devices, you have the flexibility to remotely monitor and control over 200 smart home devices.
 From fan switches to air quality monitors, you can monitor them from virtually anywhere with the Trane Home app or your voice through an Amazon Alexa or Google Home-enabled device.

 Using Trane Diagnostics, the system monitors your HVAC system in real-time and alerts your Trane dealer (with your permission) if there is a potential issue.
 Information is accessible for your dealer so they can remotely view details on how your heating and air conditioning system is performing.